 From websites and native mobile apps to smart speakers and smartwatches, as well as digital signage and virtual reality platforms, your CMS is expected to provide content for increasingly diverse formats while engaging audiences, driving revenue, and promoting brand awareness.

 That expectation has led to the rise of four primary content management systems: headless, open source (e.g., Drupal), hybrid, and software as a service (SaaS).
 There can be overlap between them, i.e., a CMS can be both headless and open source.

 - A headless CMS is a cloud-based content management system that can provide content to multiple channels and devices via API endpoints.
 It’s a CMS where the front end that renders content is decoupled from the back end, where content is created, managed, and stored.
-This CMS type is relatively new to the market and focuses on API-only methods for delivering headless and decoupled CMS solutions.
-Examples of this type include Contentful and Contentstack.

 - A hybrid CMS combines attributes from both traditional and headless CMS types.
 Created and stored in the database, content can be served flexibly, either through the existing, coupled front-end rendering layer or retrieved by a completely separate, decoupled front-end layer via APIs.

 - A SaaS CMS is a cloud-based service that hosts all your content management functions and integrates with other popular services.
 SaaS content management is purpose-built for specific content presentations and not always as customizable as other CMS types.
 Wix is one example of a SaaS CMS.